The Horizon Scanning Process

 Top of page

-Health technologies that will be considered include devices, diagnostic tests and procedures, and othersurgical and non-surgical interventions.While it is recognised that pharmaceuticals are of major importance in the health system, pharmaceuticals will not be included in HealthPACT's horizon scanning activities.
+Health technologies that were considered include devices, diagnostic tests and procedures, and other surgical and non-surgical interventions.While it is recognised that pharmaceuticals are of major importance in the health system, pharmaceuticals were not included in HealthPACT's horizon scanning activities during this period.

 Top of page